 These are related.
 A risk is a probability.
 A threat is the entity or occurrence that will produce harm.
 Untreated waste can be a threat.
 The risk level depends on how it is stored, physiochemical nature of the waste, etc.

-Large-scale management is often accompanied by formal risk management evaluation for presentation to a regulatory agency or insurance company.
+Waste managers often get involved with a formal risk management evaluation for presentation to a regulatory agency or insurance company.

 Fault tree analysis can be employed in these situations as it permits operators to estimate individual risks of the storage, treatment, and disposal process elements.
 Other risk assessment methods include: